dart-lang/build/build_runner/README.md

 - `test`: Runs a single build, creates a merged output directory, and then runs `dart run test --precompiled <merged-output-dir>`.
 See below for instructions on passing custom args to the test command.
+- `build-filter`: Build filters allow you to choose explicitly which files to build instead of building entire directories.

 #### Command Line Options